GLEIF Published the Quarterly Global LEI System Business Report Covering the Third Quarter of 2020

 While the COVID-19 pandemic appeared to impact renewal activities in the first and second quarter of 2020, the renewal rate recovered to its pre-pandemic level in the third quarter.

 Level 1 reference data corroboration

-The business card information available with the LEI reference data, e.g. the official name of a legal entity and its registered address, is referred to as ‘Level 1’ data.
+The business card information available with the LEI reference data, for example, the official name of a legal entity and its registered address, is referred to as ‘Level 1’ data.
 It defines ‘who is who’.
-The Level 1 data is considered fully corroborated if, based on the validation procedures in use by the LEI issuer, there is sufficient information contained in authoritative public sources to corroborate the information that the legal entity has provided for the record.
-If this is not the case, the business card information available with an LEI record is classified as ‘entity-supplied only’.
+The Level 1 data is considered fully corroborated if, based on the validation procedures in use by the LEI issuer, there is sufficient information contained in authoritative public sources to corroborate the information provided by the legal entity for the record.
+If this is not the case, or the legal entity is not required to file with a local register (e.g. fund or trust), the business card information available with an LEI record is classified as ‘entity-supplied only’.

 Statistics on the reporting of parent information by legal entities

-In the third quarter of 2019, approximately 1.29 million LEI registrants representing 89% of the total LEI population had reported information on direct and ultimate parents.
-99.9% of LEI registrants who obtained a newly issued LEI or renewed an existing LEI in this quarter reported parent information.
+In the third quarter of 2020, approximately 1.51 million LEI registrants (previous quarter: 1.46 million), representing 91% of the total LEI population, had reported information on direct and ultimate parents.
+99.9% of those LEI registrants who obtained a newly issued LEI, or renewed an existing LEI, in this quarter reported parent information.

 The quarterly reports refer to concepts and definitions unique to the Global LEI System.
 To facilitate an easy understanding of the reports, we have summarized relevant concepts in the document ‘Background Information on Global LEI System Business Report’.

 GLEIF also makes available the ‘Business Reporting Dictionary’, which defines formulas and algorithms used to report on the LEI activity highlighted with the quarterly reports.